explosion/spaCy/docs/source/updates.rst

 caused a drop in parse accuracy of 4%!

 Over the last five days, I've worked hard to correct this.
-I implemented the modifications to the parsing algorithm I had planned, from Dongdong Zhang et al (2013), and trained and evaluated the parser on raw text, using the version of the WSJ distributed by Read et al (2012), and used in Dridan and Oepen's experiments.
+I implemented the modifications to the parsing algorithm I had planned, from Dongdong Zhang et al.
+(2013), and trained and evaluated the parser on raw text, using the version of the WSJ distributed by Read et al. (2012), and used in Dridan and Oepen's experiments.

 I'm pleased to say that on the WSJ at least, spaCy 0.4 performs almost exactly